Bhavani River: Dams and canals

-The Bhavanisagar dam is located on the Bhavani river in Erode district, Tamil Nadu, India.
+The Bhavanisagar Dam is located on the Bhavani River in Erode district.
 The dam is one of the largest earthen dams in the world.
-The dam is situated some 16 km west of Sathyamangalam and 35 km from Gobichettipalayam.
-The Lower Bhavani Project was the first major irrigation project initiated in India after independence in 1948.
-It was completed by 1955 and opened for use in 1956.
-The dam was constructed at a cost of ₹210 million.
+The dam is situated some 16 km west of Sathyamangalam.
+The Lower Bhavani Project was the first major irrigation project initiated in independent India in 1948.
+The dam was completed in 1955 at a cost of ₹210 million and was opened in 1956.

-The dam is 8 km long and 40 m high.
-The full reservoir level is 120 ft and the dam has a capacity of 32.8 e9cuft.
-The dam has two hydel power stations, one on the east bank canal and the other on the Bhavani river.
+The dam is 8 km long and 40 m high, with a full reservoir level of 120 ft and a capacity of 32.8 e9cuft.
+The dam has two hydel power stations, one on the east bank canal and the other on the river.
 Each has a capacity of 16 MW for a total capacity of 32 MW.